How I replaced GTLR with a lean REST setup—token-based Google Drive integration using URLSession, safer secrets, and fewer moving parts.

 - Build:

-(Swift 6, Xcode 16)
+0.1.0-dev (Swift 6, Xcode 16)

 - Shipped: faster Drive previews, clearer tag chips, steadier list↔grid